Because the same database software or structure is not needed at each end, an exchange standard will facilitate:

 used.
 For example, a Field Value of "26" in Field 7

-(Rock Type) could translate to "sandstone" when
+(Rock Type) translates to "sandstone" when

 expressed in English, or "Sandstein" when expressed in